 Please note that this post contains affiliate links.
-As an Amazon Associate and Rewards Style influencer we earn from qualifying purchases and any sales made through such links will reward us a small commission – at no extra cost for you.
+As an Amazon Associate, Rewards Style influencer and Jane Influencer, we earn from qualifying purchases and any sales made through such links will reward us a small commission – at no extra cost for you.

 Hey there…we are so excited to see you here today!
 As promised, we are going to show you how we created our DIY Handwritten Recipe Tea Towels.
 Yesterday we participated in a Family Recipe Swap with four other bloggers.
 We commemorated our day of celebrating my mom – Jennifer’s Granny – by creating pretty tea towels.
 The tea towels are printed with Barbara Jean’s recipe in her handwriting.